Kong/docs.konghq.com/app/konnect/org-management/audit-logging/webhook.md

 Replace the following placeholders with your own data:
 * `PAT`: A {{site.konnect_short_name}} [personal access token](https://cloud.konghq.com/global/tokens) for the organization that you're tracking.
 * `"endpoint":"https://example.com/audit-logs"`: The external endpoint that will receive audit log messages.

+   {:.note}
+    > Check your SIEM documentation to find out where to send CEF data.

 * `"authorization":"Bearer example-token"`: The authorization type and credential to pass to your log collection endpoint.
 {{site.konnect_short_name}} will send this string in the `Authorization` header of requests to that endpoint.